-Raphael Baker (AKA Zentric Egg), is an electronic music composer and 3d artist who began playing around with synths back in the 90’s.
-His interest in computers began around the time his older brother built his first hobby computer.
-Raphael began coding on 8-bit computers back in the late 80’s; learning 6502 & Z80A assembly language.
-This lead to a variety of projects including an interrupt driven sprite generator for games as well as a graphics extension system for the Amstrad CPC range of computers.
-When the Amiga 500 came along in the latter part of the 80’s, Raphael began learning some of the early 3d rendering programs (Real-3d, Imagine).
+Raphael Baker (AKA Zentric Egg), is an electronic music composer and 3d artist who began playing around with music synthesizers back in the 90’s.
+His interest in computers began in the early 80’s.
+“I began coding on 8-bit computers around 1981 This lead to a variety of projects including an interrupt driven sprite generator for games as well as a graphics extension system for the Amstrad CPC range of computers.
+When the Amiga 500 came along in the latter part of the 80’s I started learning some of the early 3d rendering programs such as Real-3d & Imagine.

-Eventually the Amiga was traded in for his first PC (a 386Ssx), long before Windows existed.
-Raphael began rendering on the first ever version of 3d Studio running under DOS.
-He also began learning digital electronics and music synthesis.
-By the early 90’s a variety of synthesisers were acquired including the Casio CZ1000, Korg M1, Kawai K1, Korg Z1, Roland JP8000, Korg Wavestation, General Music S2, Gem S3, Gem S2 rack.
-In the mobile technology era, Raphael’s hardware synths have now been replaced with an iPad, PC, USB music controller keyboard, a Theremin and a guitar.
+Eventually the Amiga was traded in for my first PC – a 386Ss.
+I began rendering on the first ever version of 3d Studio running under DOS.
+Next on my list of learning came digital electronics and music synthesis.
+By the early 90’s a variety of synthesisers had been acquired including the Casio CZ1000, Korg M1, Kawai K1, Korg Z1, Roland JP8000, Korg Wavestation, General Music S2, Gem S3, Gem S2 rack.
+In this era of mobile technology, my hardware synths have now been replaced with an iPad, PC, USB music controller keyboard, a Theremin and a guitar.